swseighman/PythonIntro/basics/strings/README.md

 The `full name` is used in a sentence that greets the user ❶, and the `title()` method changes the name to title case.
 This code returns a simple but nicely formatted greeting:

 ```
-Hello, Ada Lovelace!
+Hello, Joe Thomas!
 ```

 You can also use f-strings to compose a message, and then assign the entire message to a variable:

 ```
-first_name = "ada"
+first_name = "joe"
-last_name = "lovelace"
+last_name = "thomas"
 full_name = f"{first_name} {last_name}"
 message = f"Hello, {full_name.title()}!" ❶
 print(message) ❷
 ```

-This code displays the message Hello, Ada Lovelace! as well, but by assigning the message to a variable ❶ we make the final `print()` call much simpler ❷.
+This code displays the message Hello, Joe Thomas! as well, but by assigning the message to a variable ❶ we make the final `print()` call much simpler ❷.

 #### Adding Whitespace to Strings with Tabs or Newlines